 To conserve bandwidth, the manager may filter by a filter 1628 (FIG. 16) the collected data that is transmitted to the remote server.
 The data may be filtered on a number of criteria, such as duplication or type.
-Regarding duplication when the data has not changed since a prior transmission, the data 50 would not have to be resent.
+Regarding duplication when the data has not changed since a prior transmission, the data would not have to be resent.
 Only data that has changed since the prior transmission could be resent.
-Regarding data type, certain types of data may be sent automatically to the remote server while other types of data may only be sent in response an alarm condition of a vehicular state parameter, or a manual trigger via a touchscreen input.
+Regarding data type, certain types of data may be sent automatically to the remote server while other types of data may only be sent in response to a trigger event, such as a change in the data or detection of an alarm condition of a vehicular state parameter, or a manual trigger via a touchscreen input.